BryceTieu/Pedro-Visualzier-18127/README.md

 # Pedro Pathing Visualizer

 ## About
 This project is a fork and major extension of the original path visualizer by FRC Team 16166 Watt's Up.
-It is now maintained and enhanced by FTC Team 18127 All Hands on Tech (IM team 18127), with significant new features and improvements for the 2025-2026 season.
+It is now maintained and enhanced by FTC Team 18127 All Hands on Tech, with significant new features and improvements for the 2025-2026 season.

 ## Credits
 - Original project by FRC Team 16166 Watt's Up